-Yes, we welcome re-submission of proposals provided that all the issues given for the proposal’s initial rejection have been addressed.
+Yes, we welcome re-submission of proposals provided that all the reasons given for the proposal’s initial rejection have been addressed.
 We always aim to provide the applicants with the feedback received from reviewers.

-What other benefits are available to teams which receive a CLP award?
+What other benefits are available to teams that receive a CLP award?

 All team members who participate in a CLP award-winning project become members of our global Alumni Network.
-As members of this network, alumni have access to a number of resources and opportunities including: CLP-sponsored training courses in high-priority subject areas, travel grants to attend trainings and conferences, mentoring from other alumni and CLP partner staff, and access to the exclusive CLP social networking site.
+As members of this network, alumni have access to a number of resources and opportunities including: CLP-sponsored training courses in high-priority subject areas, travel grants to attend training and conferences (or online learning grants), mentoring from other alumni and CLP partner staff, and access to the exclusive CLP social networking site.

 What is the CLP International Training course like?

-One person from each award-winning team is invited to attend a two-week intensive “Conservation Management and Leadership Training Workshop” held in June/July.
-The training workshop focuses on the following topics: personal and collective leadership development, project planning and management, behaviour change strategies and communication, fundraising, climate change and ecosystem services, and training best practices.
+One person from each award-winning team is invited to attend an intensive ‘Conservation Management and Leadership Training Workshop’ held in June-July of the award year.
+The training workshop focuses on the following topics: personal and collective leadership development, project planning and management, behaviour change strategies and communication, fundraising, gender and conservation, and training best practices.
 Each participant will be able to network with other participants and develop a strong, professional network, facilitating future international collaboration.
-By the end of the course, award winners have many of the tools necessary to plan and carry out a project and communicate outcomes to a broad range of audiences.
-All workshops will have a strong practical element with group discussions between the facilitators and participants.
+By the end of the course, award-winners have many of the tools necessary to plan and carry out a project and communicate outcomes to a broad range of audiences.
+All workshops will have a strong practical element, with group discussions between the facilitators and participants.
 The team should ensure that the chosen participant will benefit from the topics listed.
 All course instructors conduct their sessions in English and all worksheets and CLP communication will be in English.
 It will be difficult for participants who don’t speak English to benefit fully from the course.
 We strongly encourage you to select a representative who has good command of the English language.

-Can I receive help from a mentor during the application process?
+Can I receive help during the application process?

-The review process is made up of four separate stages: an initial first cut of applications that do not meet the basic award criteria; a second round of selection based on the comments of our expert reviewers; a third round of selection carried out by the four CLP partner organisations; and a final stage, with award winners decided by a panel of judges who make up the final selection committee.
-After each stage the CLP team will provide all unsuccessful applicants with external feedback in order to encourage them to strengthen their application.
+The review process is made up of four separate stages: an initial first cut of applications that do not meet the basic award eligibility criteria; a second round of selection based on the comments of our expert reviewers; a third round of selection carried out by the three CLP partner organisations; and a final stage, with award-winners decided by a panel of judges who make up the final selection committee.
+After each stage, the CLP team will provide all unsuccessful applicants with external feedback in order to encourage them to strengthen their application.

 Who are the reviewers?

-We draw our reviewers from a wide range of sources including academia, conservation NGOs, research institutions and previous CLP alumni.
+We draw our reviewers from a wide range of sources including academia, conservation NGOs, research institutions and the CLP alumni network.
 CLP reviewers are typically experts in their geographic or taxonomic field.
-They are there to provide guidance on the feasibility of a particular project.
+Reviewers provide guidance on the feasibility of a particular project.